sachetutekar/TECHEDU-Tasks/README.md

 Data Science
 #
 <b> Hello everyone!
 Hope you all are doing good.

+Thanks to TechEdu for providing this wonderful opportunity.
 I got to have hands on experience on:
 <li>Python
 <li>Machine Learning